quasar-team/CanModule/docs/DEVELOPMENT.md

 sudo dnf download --source kernel
 ```

 Extract the downloaded RPM with `rpm --install`.
-Go to `/root/rpmbuild/SOURCES/` extract the `.tar.xf` file and go to the `drivers/net/can` folder; otherwise you will need either to upgrade your
+Go to `/root/rpmbuild/SOURCES/` extract the `linux*.tar.xf` file and go to the `linux*/drivers/net/can` folder; otherwise you will need either to upgrade your
 system or download the exact kernel RPM source code of your existing kernel.

 Execute: